HoudiniGraphql/houdini/.changeset/hip-items-battle.md

 'houdini': patch
 ---

-FIX for using multiple subscriptions on the same page
+Fix bug when multiple subscriptions are present on the same page